f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     r10900-2(config-allowed-ip-snmp)# commit
     Commit complete.

-Currently you can add one IP address/port pair per **allowed-ip** name with an optional prefix length to specify a CIDR block contaning multiple addresses.
-If you require more than one non-contiguous IP address you can add it under another name as seen below.
+Currently you can add one IP address/port pair per **allowed-ip** name with an optional prefix length to specify a CIDR block containing multiple addresses.
+If you require more than one non-contiguous IP address, you can add it under another name as seen below.

 .. code-block:: bash